reactorlabs/rir/documentation/recording.md

 *ContextualTypeFeedback*
 A new contextual type feedback slot has been created.

+There are also custom events, that are recorded with the `recordings.customEvent` function and have a custom message associated with them.

 ### Event filtering

 By default, only *compilations* and *deopts* are recorded.